Chinese aircraft carrier Liaoning: Home port

-Maintenance and refit
+Maintenance

 In August 2018, the South China Morning Post reported that Liaoning was berthed at Dalian undergoing its first refit since its commissioning in 2012.
 The radar above Liaoning's bridge and the air traffic control at the rear of the island superstructure were noted to have been removed, and scaffolding was also noted around the command center.
 The refit was completed in January 2019, spending about six months.
 The ship superstructure was modified with an improved design, and the flight deck was completely stripped and refurbished.

 Training and aircraft handling

 On 4 November 2012, the People's Liberation Army's website (中国军网) reported that Shenyang J-15s had performed carrier touch-and-go training.
 On 25 November 2012, China announced that J-15s had made five successful arrested landings on Liaoning.
-In June 2013, a second round of flight tests began on board CNS Liaoning, with personnel from the fleet air arm of the Brazilian Navy providing carrier training support to the People's Liberation Army Navy Air Force who operate the J-15s.
+In June 2013, a second round of flight tests began on board Liaoning, with personnel from the fleet air arm of the Brazilian Navy providing carrier training support to the People's Liberation Army Navy Air Force who operate the J-15s.

-In August 2014, based on an article from Chinese state media, Western news outlets reported that two pilots had been killed testing jets slated to operate from CNS Liaoning.
+In August 2014, based on an article from Chinese state media, Western news outlets reported that two pilots had been killed testing jets slated to operate from Liaoning.
 Chinese military officials stated such reports were misleading, and clarified that deaths were in fact unrelated with tests on the carrier.
 The original Chinese article from Xinhua also did not link the deaths with the J-15 nor mention any loss of such aircraft.

 On 5 April 2021, the aircraft carrier Liaoning, destroyers Chengdu, Taiyuan, Nanchang, frigate Huanggang and supply ship Hulunhu were spotted between Okinawa and Miyako Island.

-In December 2021, Liaoning carrier group was deployed to Yellow Sea, East China Sea, and Western Pacific.
+In December 2021, Liaoning carrier group was deployed to Yellow Sea, East China Sea, and the Western Pacific.

-In May 2022, the Liaoning and its carrier strike group conducted drills in the East China Sea and they were sighted near Miyako Island by the JMSDF.
-Japanese analysts noted a very high operational tempo from the Liaoning, suggesting China's growing confidence and maturity in aircraft carrier operations.
+In May 2022, Liaoning and its carrier strike group conducted drills in the East China Sea and they were sighted near Miyako Island by the Japanese Maritime Self-Defense Force.
+Japanese analysts noted a very high operational tempo from Liaoning, which suggested China's growing confidence and maturity in aircraft carrier operations.

+On 14 October 2024, Chinese Eastern Theater Command spokesman Captain Li Xi confirmed that the Liaoning aircraft carrier group was taking part in the Joint Sword-2024B military exercises around Taiwan.

+In early June 2025, Liaoning carried out training exercises together with Chinese aircraft carrier Shandong in the Philippine Sea.
+The exercise was shadowed by ships of the Japan Maritime Self Defense Force.
+As of 17 June, there had been an estimated 550 landings and takeoffs by aircraft on Liaoning.
+This deployment was the first time two Chinese carriers operated together beyond the first island chain.

+Ship Emblem

+The emblem of Liaoning has the characters "中国人民解放军海军辽宁舰" ("Chinese PLAN ship Liaoning") at the top and has the ship motto at the bottom.